mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

 ## Download and Installation

-1. Clone the repository to your local environment
+1. Clone the repository to your local environment.
-2. Use the html <script> tag inside the index.html to invoke the JavaScript file.
+2. Use the html tag <script> inside yout HTML page to include the JavaScript file reco_script.js.
+Refer to [snippet_example.html](https://github.com/SAP/cloud-marketing-recommendation-ui-snippet/blob/master/main/snippet_example.html)

 ## Configuration

 There is no required configuration for the snippet code.
 It is only required to pass the parameter values as per the html file example.
-As mentioned above, the prerequisite is to have active Recommendation Scenario available on the underlying SAP Marketing Cloud system.
+As mentioned above, a prerequisite is to have an active Recommendation Scenario available on the underlying SAP Marketing Cloud system.
 Please refer to the [SAP Marekting Cloud help documentation](https://help.sap.com/viewer/b88f770e4b7c4ecead5477e7a6c7b8f7/1902.500/en-US/f2b2a435679e4edbbc9821f967445a6a.html) for additional instructions.
+This Recommendation Scenario will provide the values for some of the mandatory parameters (l54, k13, k14,v).

 ## How to obtain support